mnellemann/mailbot/README.md

 # Mail Bot

+_This is only for protected/closed networks with no public access (to mailbot on port 25)._

+**What**

-Start embedded SMTP server, wait for email and forward to Telegram.
+Start an embedded SMTP server, wait for (any email) and forward it to a specific Telegram chat.

+**Why**

+Useful for those older systems that insists on using SMTP for notifications, alerts, etc.

+## Usage

 ```shell
 Usage: mailbot [-hV] -i=<chatId> [-p=<port>] -t=<token>